Countly/countly-sdk-documentation/sdk_dev_guide/curent.md

   </li>
 </ul>
 <p>
   <span>Basic filtering (type checks) on the provided values should be performed.
 Mandatory values must be provided.
 Invalid widget ID's (non string or empty values) should not be accepted.
-Rating value should be modified, if necessary, so that it lies within the acceptable range of [1,5].
-Offline mode must not be on for this function to work.</span><span></span>
+Rating value should be modified, if necessary, so that it lies within the acceptable range of [1,5].&nbsp;</span><span></span>
 </p>
 <h2>Feedback widgets</h2>
 <p>